 These programs are tailored to each individual case, reflecting the unique needs of the participant and the specific context of the offense.

-Each year, FSWC brings together 30 influential Canadians – such as education directors, board chairs and heads of private schools – from across the country for a transformative educational journey through Poland and Israel.
+INQUIRE TODAYEach year, FSWC brings together 30 influential Canadians – such as education directors, board chairs and heads of private schools – from across the country for a transformative educational journey through Poland and Israel.
 This immersive experience deepens their understanding of the Holocaust, racism and intolerance.
 Compassion to Action educates leaders about the history of antisemitism and inspires and empowers them to better address related issues of our times.
 Over the years, more than 150 police chiefs, educators, mayors, provincial and federal parliamentarians, school board superintendents, philanthropists and thought leaders have taken part in our Holocaust educational journey.

-In previous trips, participants visited the hallowed grounds of Auschwitz and Majdanek concentration camps; explored the ancient Jewish town of Krakow; viewed original, archival documents from the Nazi period;
+In previous trips, participants visited the hallowed grounds of Auschwitz and Majdanek concentration camps; explored the ancient Jewish town of Krakow; viewed original, archival documents from the Nazi period; learned about the trials of Nazi war criminals; walked the path of the ancients in Jerusalem and experienced modern Israel in the always bustling city of Tel Aviv.

 We are available to answer questions and provide additional details.
 We look forward to your inquiry.

-Founded in 1989, Friends of Simon Wiesenthal Center (FSWC) is one of Canada’s leading human rights organizations combatting antisemitism and other forms of hate.
+INQUIRE TODAYFounded in 1989, Friends of Simon Wiesenthal Center (FSWC) is one of Canada’s leading human rights organizations combatting antisemitism and other forms of hate.
 Through our extensive advocacy work and education programs teaching the lessons of the Holocaust and other genocides, FSWC promotes the principles of tolerance, social justice and democracy.
 Based in Toronto, FSWC is affiliated with the Simon Wiesenthal Center, an international human rights organization headquartered in Los Angeles, which has an official NGO presence at the United Nations, UNESCO, the Council of Europe and the Latin American Parliament.